-The contributor award 2017 goes to Tim de Jong and Erik-Jan van Kesteren
+The contributor award 2017: Tim de Jong and Erik-Jan van Kesteren

 Tim deserves this award for many reasons.
 Not only is he responsible for countless amazing contributions to the JASP project, but he also brings a huge load of optimism to the office.
 In the past, several members of the team have told tales of how Tim walked in and suddenly bright sunlight was coming through the window (for the people that have never been to Amsterdam, this normally happens quite rarely).
 Others tell stories of how, when confronted with a seemingly unsolvable issue, they would turn to Tim, who would listen carefully while slowly starting to put on an enormous smile.
 Curiously, this seems to have a deeply calming effect on everyone who asks him a question.
 People just turn back to their problem, usually solving it within the next few minutes.
 Tim is the father of several JASP functions we hold very dearly and of a large portion of the good mood in our office.
 This is why we want to show our gratitude by presenting him this award.